 - 1. How well did the program incorporate ESOH lessons learned from similar legacy systems and mishap data from the Service Safety Centers? - 2.
 How well did the nominee communicate ESOH risks effectively to others? - 3.
-Did the nominee ensure that they transferred mitigations through lessons learned to other weapon system programs?
+Did the nominee transfer mitigations through lessons learned to other weapon system programs?

-Stakeholder Interaction: How effectively did the nominee execute and document the ESOH effort in the SEP and in the PESHE?
+Stakeholder Interaction: How effectively did the nominee execute and document the ESOH effort in the SEP, the PESHE, and the NEPA/E.O.
+12114 Compliance Schedule?